 Family law during COVID-19

 IntroductionThe COVID-19 emergency has had a big impact on the lives of families across Ireland.
-Currently Irish people need to stay at home as much as possible to minimise the spread of the virus.
+Currently Irish people need to stay safe, maintain social distancing and avoid environments where social distancing is not possible as much they can to minimise the spread of the virus.

-These restrictions have created confusion and distress for many families.
-Many parents are uncertain about legal issues relating to access and maintenance payments, while some are at risk of domestic abuse.
+The travel restrictions initially imposed created confusion and distress for many families.
+Many parents were and continue to be uncertain about legal issues relating to access and maintenance payments, while some are at risk of domestic abuse.

 This document gives practical information and advice on family law issues during the COVID-19 emergency period, including: